 Where did you study law?

-I studied the GDL and then my MSc LPC at the University of Law in Bristol.
+I studied the Graduate Diploma in Law (GDL) and then my MSc Legal Practice Course (LPC) at the University of Law in Bristol.
 I had studied my undergraduate degree at the University of Liverpool.

 Did you encounter any challenges studying law?